fiadone/toolchain/packages/toolbox/cursor/README.md

 It removes all global event listeners.

 ⚠️ Attention: by destroying *Cursor* globally all the collected information will stop to be updated and no more events will be dispatched.
-Consequently, any *Cursor* instances will result broken.
+Consequently, any *Cursor* instance will result broken.

 ## Examples